-Your GMC MotorHome is equipped with a stainless steel double bowl sink with a swing spout and adjustable spray spout.
-To operate the Type 1 faucet lift the faucet handle to turn water on and adjust water temperature by moving faucet handle left or right.
-To operate Type 2 faucet pull the handle up, turn clockwise for cold water and counter-clockwise for hot water.
+Your GMC Motorhome is equipped with a stainless steel double bowl sink with a swing spout and adjustable spray spout.
+To operate faucet pull the handle up, turn clockwise for cold water and counter-clockwise for hot water.
 For cleaning and care of the stainless steel sink see the APPEARANCE CARE section later in this manual for more information.